RenishaSanthanam/banking-app/README.md

-Created a REST APIs for a simple Banking Application using SpringBoot, SpringJPA and MySQL database
+Created REST APIs for a simple Banking Application using SpringBoot, SpringJPA and MySQL database